Opendigitalradio/ODR-DabMux/INSTALL.md

 ----------------------

-On Debian you will need to install the following packages: build-essential, libzmq3-dev, libzmq3, automake, libtool, libboost-all-dev, libcurl4-openssl-dev
+On Debian you will need to install the following packages: build-essential, libzmq5-dev, automake, libboost-system-dev, libcurl4-openssl-dev

 Dependencies on CentOS
 ----------------------